Sorry, A Midsummer Night's Dream closed on 31 Jan 2026

 Top Tips For Your Visit

-The Barbican Theatre is located a short walk from Barbican tube station, which services the Circle, Hammersmith and City and Metropolitan lines.
+The Sam Wanamaker Playhouse is part of the Shakespeare's Globe site, located on Bankside and a short walk from London Bridge station, which services the Northern line and national rail; and Blackfriars on the District and Circle lines and national rail.
 As the theatre is in central London, there are a wide variety of restaurants, bars and pubs surrounding the venue.

 Doors open 30 minutes before the performance start time.
 The theatre offers free cloakroom facilities, however, the cloakroom is only open from 6pm and will shut around 30 minutes after the performance finishes.